 Dak galbi is a Korean spicy stir fry using chicken and lots of vegetables.
 This version uses seitan instead of chicken.
 It also uses some veggies not normally associated with Korean cooking.

 Chuncheon Korea is famous for Dak Galbi.
 They even have a dak galbi street lined with restaurants selling the dish.
 Chuncheon style uses lots of cabbage and rice cakes.
 It is a dish normally cooked at the table.
-When your almost done you can add rice to the pan, mix it with the left over bits and let it get crispy.
+When you’re almost done, you can add rice to the pan, mix it with the leftover bits and let it get crispy.
 It’s delicious and fun to eat with friends.

-As you can tell this version is nothing close to that but it does have lots of healthy veggies and a spicy sauce.
-But you could definitely add rice and enjoy with your friends.
+As you can tell, this version is nothing close to that, but it does have lots of healthy veggies and a spicy sauce.
+But you could definitely add rice and enjoy it with your friends.

-First up we need a good sauce, the sauce should be made first to give the flavors time to come together.
-To make the sauce mix together:
+First, we need a good sauce; the sauce should be made first to give the flavors time to come together.
+To make the sauce, mix:

 Korean pepper paste, gochujang: I like to use the ones with red pepper listed as the first ingredient.

-Sweetener of choice: In this recipe we used plum syrup and brown sugar.
+Sweetener of choice: In this recipe, we used plum syrup and brown sugar.
 Plum syrup was also used in the Beyond Meat bibimbap recipe.
-You should play around to find what you like.
+It would be best if you played around to find what you like.

 Soy Sauce: You can use tamari if that is what you prefer.